Why Glucagon Might Not Work with Alcohol

 How do we process alcohol?

 First, let’s do a little refresher on how bodies process alcohol.
 When you drink, your body sees alcohol as a poison, and assigns your liver the task of “detoxing” your body of that poison.
-Each alcoholic beverage takes 1 to 1.5 hours for the liver to process.
+Each alcoholic beverage takes one to one-and-a-half hours for the liver to process.
 Unfortunately, this means that the liver can’t do it’s main job as effectively; regulating blood glucose levels (BGLs) by steadily converting glycogen stores into glucose and releasing that glucose into your bloodstream.
 Because of this, drinking alcohol can put your BGLs out of whack, often putting you at risk of hypoglycemia or a “hypo.”

 “There are recommendations on the safe amount of ethanol (alcohol) for male and female (below),” says endocrinologist Marina Basina, “but there is no specific threshold of alcohol above which glucagon is ineffective.
 It depends on individual saturation of the enzyme.”